secgang/ddos-http/README.md

-# Layer7-HTTP-FLooder (C)
+# Layer7-HTTP-FLooder
-a simple script made of python3.
+ # simple script made of python3.
 To Run DoS (DDoS) Attack  How to use

 - Install Python3 https://www.python.org/downloads/